Why Opening and Closing Lines Matter in Betting And How My Model Beats Both

 Bottom Line

 Yes, it's always optimal to get your bets in early.
 That's where you'll find the biggest edges.
-But even if you're late to the party, my data proves you're still showing up to a profitable one.
+But even if you're late to the party, my results show that you're still likely to be profitable.

 If you want to tail a model that beats the market from open to close, check out my full performance and access the picks at https://whop.com/esports-model/.